markmanx/isoflow/README.md

 ## Key Features

-- **Annotation tools:** Annotate your whiteboard with isometric icons, labels, rectangles and connectors.
+- **Annotation tools:** Annotate your architecture with isometric icons, labels, regions and connectors.
 - **Customizable:** Use your own isometric icon packs, or the standard free set of networking icons (also under MIT).
 - **Export options:** Export diagrams as images, JSON or YAML.